bunleap-s/python-twitter-auto-login/README.md

 # python-twitter-auto-login
 This project used Selenium as function to control the browser and check for HTML name attributes and input in information then login to Twitter automatically.

+## This Project is only written for Windows Developer Only

 ## Instructions
 We need to import `selenium` in order to get this to work.
 Make sure to check your `pip` version in this directory